HoudaEDDARDOURI/ENSAI-Projet-info-2A/README.md

 ## 7. Run tests

-To run tests, cange directory to the root of the project and use the following commande line :
+To run tests, change directory to the root of the project and use the following commande line :

 ```bash
 PYTHONPATH=src pytest -v